 - Garlic: Fresh garlic is best But for ease of use, you can find jarred garlic usually in the produce section.

 - Ginger: Fresh ginger is a root and is also found in the produce section.
 You can also find ginger jarred.
+I don’t recommend ground ginger for this recipe.

 - Soy Sauce or Tamari: Use Tamari or even coconut aminos if you are gluten-free.
+You can also substitute salt and pepper.

 - Mirin: Mirin is a sweet cooking sake.
 It has a sweet but savory flavor.

 - Seasoned Rice Wine Vinegar: Usually used to make sushi rice.
-Rice wine vinegar adds a salty-sweet taste to this marinade.
+Rice vinegar adds a salty-sweet taste to this marinade.

 - Brown Sugar: I usually substitute coconut sugar here.
 I love the rich flavor that the coconut sugar adds to this marinade.

-Step 2: Make the Sesame Ginger Dressing
+Step 2: Make the Sesame Ginger Dressing.

-The easiest way to make this dressing is to add all of the ingredients into a mason jar and shake.
+The easiest way to make this dressing is to add all of the ingredients into a Mason jar and shake.

-Then I start prepping the Teriyaki Marinade and the Sesame Ginger Dressing, simultaneously.
+Then I start prepping the Teriyaki Marinade and the Sesame Ginger Dressing simultaneously.

 - Two teaspoons of garlic in the bag and then two teaspoons of garlic in the jar.